mailgun/holster/functional/README.md

 # Functional Test Framework
 `go test`-like functional testing framework.

+## Why use `functional`?
-Use to develop test cases that need to run outside of the `go test` environment.
+`functional` is used when you want to rapidly develop code in the format of a unit test using existing testing tools, but run it outside of the `go test` environment.

+`go test` doesn't support running tests programmatically from compiled code; it requires the source code, which won't be available in production.

-The original intended use case is to implement tests to be executed using the Steve Job framework in the `steve` package.
+The original intended use case is to implement tests to run as a background job within the Steve Job framework in the `steve` package.

+One such use case: runtime health check.
+An admin may remotely invoke a health check job and watch it run.

+Tools like Testify may be used for assertions and mocking.

 ## Run Tests
 ```go